-- Key statistical indicators on the basis of which it is worth building a risk and money management system are: Maximal Drawdown, Average Wins & Losses, and Average Consecutive Wins & Losses
+- Key statistical indicators based on which it is worth building a risk and money management system are: Maximal Drawdown, Average Wins & Losses, and Average Consecutive Wins & Losses

 - The most important parameter of your risk management strategy is the drawdown of the deposit.

 - Maximum transaction risk and risk per day are two easy ways to reduce your losses.

 - The main objective of money management is to reduce the maximum drawdown of a trading account.

 - The biggest problem in risk management is not the shortcomings of a trading strategy, but your emotions.

 Find any extended MT4 (MT5) report on the Internet and analyze the strategy from the perspective of risk and money management.

 Today’s lesson is one of the main ones in the course.
 Considering the nonsense that is published on most forex trading websites, here I try to outline my personal experience in the hope that it will be useful for beginning traders.
 I expect that today’s lesson has consolidated the basic sense of risk management.
 If some aspect remains unclear, please ask a question in the comments; I will be happy to answer or add certain information to the article if I forgot to say something important.